BlueJayXRStudio/InfiniteTree/README.md

 2. When we are enforcing a requirement to fail in order to continue with a task in a selector, we have to decide whether the requirement FAILURE persists over time.
 If a requirement must persistently fail, then the current action must query the parent node to verify the said persistence.
 If the result is SUCCESS, then we can/must terminate the action prematurely.
     - In other words, if *I* am doing something so that I may realize a goal, but that goal has already been achieved, then I no longer have to do what I'm currently doing.

-Interestingly, through independent system design and practical reasoning, this project reached the same conclusion as the cognitive-computational model illustrated in a work by Georgeff et al [tbd], *The Belief-Desire-Intention Model of Agency* (BDI).
+Interestingly, through independent system design and practical reasoning, this project reached the same conclusion as the cognitive-computational model illustrated in a work by Georgeff et al. [11], *The Belief-Desire-Intention Model of Agency* (BDI).
 The work envisions an intelligent system whose actions are driven by *Desire* and controlled by Beliefs and Intention.
 At the top level of our "EatBehavior" tree, the implicit desire (but explicitly programmed within the main controller FSM) is to be satiated as a form of a selector.
 The belief, on the other hand, would be whether we are indeed satiated or not, and the intention is to engage in "EatBehavior" if we happen to be hungry.
 However, a selector is not the only form of desire that breaks down into a belief and intention.
 A decomposable task or a sequence is, in and of itself, a desire to perform a task, and hence requires a decomposition into a belief and intention.
 For instance, the desire to get food requires that we have enough cash before we can purchase food, meaning that we must believe that we have enough cash before even having the intent to purchase food.

 This symmetry rises from the operational equivalence of a sequence and a selector.
 In both composites, the continuation of subsequent leaf nodes depends on the previous leaves' results and the persistence of those results.
 Meaning, placing a leaf node before another necessitates the former to act as an element of belief.
 The term *Desire* simply encapsulates this patterned operation, whereas *Intention* serves as a semantically distinguishable form of decomposable or atomic actions such as verbs in grammar.